Encoding classical information into quantum resources: Applications

-Moreover, we want to point out that the problem of encoding information into coherences was studied before in the single-shot and error-free scenario.
+Let us also point out that the problem of encoding information into coherences was studied before in the single-shot and error-free scenario.
 First, in Ref.~\cite{korzekwa2018coherifying}, the concept of coherifying quantum states was introduced: a state $\rho$ is a coherification of a diagonal state $\rho_0$ if it dephases to it, i.e., $\D(\rho)=\rho_0$.
-Then, in Ref.~\cite{korzekwa2019distinguishing}, the authors were investigating the number of coherifications of $\rho_0$ with non-overlapping support or, in other words, the number of perfectly distinguishable states that are classically indistinguishable (as they are send to the same state by a dephasing map $\Delta$).
-The number of such perfectly distinguishable states was also related to time-energy uncertainty relation.
+Then, in Ref.~\cite{korzekwa2019distinguishing}, the authors were investigating the number of coherifications of $\rho_0$ with non-overlapping supports or, in other words, the number of orthogonal states that are classically indistinguishable (as they are sent to the same state by a dephasing map $\Delta$).
+The number of such perfectly distinguishable states was also related to time-energy uncertainty relation~\cite{coles2019entropic}.
+We can thus employ the current results to study a particular case of time-energy uncertainty relation for the clock system that is composed of many independent and identically distributed quantum states.
 More precisely, and specialising to the asymptotic scenario captured by Theorem~\ref{thm:asymptotic}, consider $N$ copies of a quantum system, each described by a Hamiltonian $H=\sum_k E_k\ketbra{E_k}{E_k}$ and prepared in a pure state $\ket{\psi}$.
-Then, the ability of $\ket{\psi}^{\otimes N}$ to act as a clock can be measured by the number $T$ of distinguishable states it passes through during a free evolution generated by the total Hamiltonian.
-From Eqs.~\eqref{eq:rate_coh1}-\eqref{eq:rate_coh2}, we see that asymptotically this number is upper-bounded as $T\leq 2^{h(\v{p})N}$, where $h(\v{p})=-\sum_k p_k\log p_k$ is the Shannon entropy of the energy distribution $p_k:=|\braket{E_k}{\psi}|^2$.
+Then, the ability of $\ket{\psi}^{\otimes N}$ to act as a clock can be measured by the number $T$ of states distinguishable with failure probability $\epsilon$ that it passes through during a free evolution generated by the total Hamiltonian~\cite{korzekwa2019distinguishing}.
+From Eqs.~\eqref{eq:rate_coh1}-\eqref{eq:rate_coh2}, we see that asymptotically for vanishing error $\epsilon$ this number is upper bounded as $T\leq 2^{h(\v{p})N}$, where $h(\v{p})=-\sum_k p_k\log p_k$ is the Shannon entropy of the energy distribution $p_k:=|\braket{E_k}{\psi}|^2$.
 Therefore, the better resolution of the clock we want to get, the higher entropy of energy distribution is required, and so the inequality

 can be interpreted as time-energy uncertainty relation.
 Of course, one could also use the second order term from Eq.~\eqref{eq:rate_coh1} to get an even tighter result.